tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_node/api_category/API_usage.md

 The Request will trigger an command which will be send to the Agent via our MQTT Broker and will be validated by the Agent itself.
 If some error occurs the existing Configuration will be used and an error will be shown as response for the request.

-## Remote Commands
+## Commands

 The Tributech Node has the capability to send a command to a given Agent Source.
 This enables various use cases where an custom Tributech Agent Source can execute some kind of command or write a variable on the given Server which it is connected to.
 It may also read a specific metadata from the Server and returns it via the `CommandResponse` which will be send at the end of the command execution.
-Lastly the remote commands provide a way to notify the progress of the command execution via `CommandStateUpdates`.
+Lastly, commands provide a way to notify the progress of the command execution via `CommandStateUpdates`.
 Those capabilities are mainly implementation specific may or may not be send from the Tributech Agent Source.

 The command it self will be triggered with following parameters: